greenelab/connectivity-search-manuscript/manuscript.md

     [GreeneScientist](https://twitter.com/GreeneScientist)<br>
   <small>
      Department of Systems Pharmacology and Translational Therapeutics, University of Pennsylvania, Philadelphia, Pennsylvania, United States of America; Department of Biochemistry and Molecular Genetics, University of Colorado School of Medicine, Aurora, Colorado, United States of America; Center for Health AI, University of Colorado School of Medicine, Aurora, Colorado, United States of America
-     · Funded by the National Human Genome Research Institute (R01 HG010067); the National Cancer Institute (R01 CA237170); the Gordon and Betty Moore Foundation (GBMF 4552)
+     · Funded by the National Human Genome Research Institute (R01 HG010067); the National Cancer Institute (R01 CA237170); the Gordon and Betty Moore Foundation (GBMF 4552); Pfizer Worldwide Research, Development, and Medical
   </small>